 Outdoor tracks can be as well-maintained as their indoor counterparts and allow you a bit more of the conditions that you will experience in an outdoor race.
 Many people also enjoy being outside when they exercise.
 You might get a nice breeze with your run and can get a little vitamin D while you're out in the sun.
 If you're living in a condo and don't get a lot of time outside than this might be enough reason to choose to run outside.

 There is also a third option when it comes to running.
 You could forgo the track all together and exercise by running alongside a road with limited traffic or experience the outdoors in a local park.
 If you're living in the countryside for example, there are many sights to see that might add something to your run.
 This will also prepare you better for a road or country racecourse.
-If you enjoy learning about new things, why not read "Did You Know?" and watch the posted video created by fellow runners and partners at the family dentist office in Oshawa, Maxwell Heights Dental.
+If you enjoy learning about new things, why not read "Did You Know?" and watch the posted video created by fellow runners and partners at Bear Equipment (wire rope sheaves dealer).
 We think you may learn a thing or two.